-÷ Revised to reflect current practice and sity Revised to reflect current practice and standards for new farmers to receive ESA DP exemptions.
-Note: an OCP amendment is also proposed in association with this policy.
-I in tail tail Removed, maximum floor area and setback regulations have been implemented.
+E ity Revised to reflect current practice and standards for new farmers to receive ESA DP exemptions.
+Note: an OCP amendment is also proposed in association with this noticy Removed, maximum floor area and setback regulations have been implemented.
 Removed, policy intent covered by applicable Provincial and Federal legislation.
 Removed, policy intent covered by other policies. • The landscaped buffer should be designed, established and maintained in accordance with the Ministry of Agriculture's Guide to Edge Planning .
-For new farmers: a farm plan produced by a professional Agrologist to the satisfaction of the City (including information on unimproved/improved agricultural capability/suitability, soils, drainage, irrigation, proposed farm product and operator, and agricultural improvement cost estimate).
+For new farmers: a farm plan produced by a professional Agrologist to the satisfaction of the City (including information on unimproved/improved agricultural capability/suitability, soils, drainage, irrination pronosed farm product and operator and agricultural improvement cost estimate).
+Where agricultural improvement cost estimate).
 Where legitimate farming activates are not demonstrated in accordance with the farm plan, or where this permission has not been granted but environmental assets and services have been modified, the City may require the owner to restore and rehabilitate the modified environmental asset and services.
 N/A N/A N/A Rezoning and/or Development Permit process for commercial and multiple family residential sites; Rezoning and/or Subdivision process for single family residential sites.
-For all developments immediately adjacent to sites designated within the ALR (i.e., no intervening road), a landscaped buffer of approximately 15 m (49.2 ft.) wide, or an alternative width deemed appropriate and acceptable, should be provided between the development and the agricultural land.
-For new farmers: For example, written information from a government source that they have been granted a period of time (e.g., two years) to demonstrate that they will and can generate legitimate agricultural income and this information is to be supplemented by other sources (e.g., a government Farm Number, BC Assessment information, City tax or assessment information).
-Where this permission has been granted and not achieved, the City may require the owner to restore and rehabilitate the modified environmental asset and services.
+For all developments immediately adjacent to sites designated within the ALR (i.e., no intervening road), a landscaped buffer of approximately 15 m (49.2 ft.) where, or an alternative when deemed appropriate and acceptable, should be provided between the development and the agricultural land.
+For new farmers: For example, written information from a government source that they have been granted a period of time (e.g., two years) to demonstrate that they will and can generate learitimate anricultural income and this information is Description of the sources (e.g., a government Farm Number, BC Assessment information).
+Definition, City tax or assessment information).
+Definition of the sources (e.g., a government Farm Number, BC Assessment information).
+Definition of the sources (e.g., a government Farm Number, BC Assessment information).
+Definition of the sources (e.g., a government Farm Number, BC Assessment information).
+Definition of the sources (e.g., a government Farm Number, BC Assessment information).
+Definition of the sources (e.g., a government Farm Number, BC Assessment information).
+Definition of the sources (e.g., a government Farm Number, BC Assessment information).
 Continue to explore with the Province maximum residential floor area and setback regulations for development within the ALR.
 Support farm activities which follow normal farm practices and do not create health hazards.
 Minimize conflicts among agricultural, recreation, conservation and urban activities.